MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/select-types-of-rules-to-create.md

 ### User-writable filepaths

-By default, WDAC performs a user-writeability check at runtime that ensures that the current permissions on the specified filepath and its parent directories (recursively) don't allow standard users write access.
+By default, WDAC performs a user-writeability check at runtime that ensures that the current permissions on the specified filepath only allow write access for admin users.

 There's a defined list of SIDs that WDAC recognizes as admins.
 If a filepath allows write permissions for any SID not in this list, the filepath is considered to be user-writeable, even if the SID is associated to a custom admin user.
 To handle these special cases, you can override WDAC's runtime admin-writeable check with the **Disabled:Runtime FilePath Rule Protection** option described earlier.